 Counselling offers an opportunity to meet regularly with an experienced counsellor to talk through the issues that may be upsetting you.
 The space is quiet and private.
 You will be met with empathy and understanding, and listened to in a non judgmental way.

 The counselling I provide is based on listening, reflecting, and making links between past and present in the belief that by looking at our past experiences we can better understand why we behave as we do in the present.
 It is hoped that this quiet, supportive, safe space can help you think about your life, about who you are, to grieve, to heal, to see things from a different perspective, and to enable change.

-I offer counselling for individuals, couples and adolescents, as well as time-limited therapy, where the amount of sessions is agreed at the beginning.
+I offer open-ended counselling for individuals, couples and adolescents, as well as time-limited counselling, where the amount of sessions is agreed at the beginning.